Understanding Feline Stress Triggers

 But it’s not just about change, odors and sounds play a massive role too.
 Cats have an acute sense of smell and hearing, so the scent of unfamiliar animals or the sound of fireworks can send them into a furry tizzy.
 Consider about it – your home is their kingdom.
 Anything unfamiliar encroaching on their territory can be seen as a threat.
 Imagine how you’d feel with strangers parading through your living room unannounced!

 Other stress triggers include a disruption in their routine.
 Cats are creatures of habit, and they don’t appreciate it when their feeding or playtimes aren’t consistent.
-And let’s not say goodbye to the social dynamics — a new pet or even a new human can upset the status quo.
+And let’s not forget about the social dynamics — a new pet or even a new human can upset the status quo.

 Preparing Your Home for a Smooth Departure